Research

 Working Papers:

-Equity Flows in Uncertain Times: the Role of Heterogeneous Information (with Francesco Beraldi and Chenping Yang) [Draft] [Submitted]
+Equity Flows in Uncertain Times: the Role of Heterogeneous Information [Draft

-Presented at Italian Econometric Association and Bank of Italy (Side WEEE 2024), University of Naples PhD Workshop 2024, Boston College Macro Lunch 2024, Sveriges Riksbank Internal Seminar 2024, University of Turin Internal Seminar 2024.
+Presented at Italian Econometric Association and Bank of Italy (Side WEEE 2024), University of Naples PhD Workshop 2024, Boston College, Sveriges Riksbank, University of Turin, HEC Paris.

 We study the role of information heterogeneity in determining capital flows during the global financial cycle.
 When global uncertainty increases, investors retrench toward their home country and the United States.
 We build a model of portfolio choice and information acquisition with varying learning costs across countries.
 Our model replicates the global financial cycle’s stylized facts and has new predictions for forecasting accuracy, which we test using micro forecast data.
 Domestic forecasters better predict their own country’s economic outcomes, especially with increased global uncertainty.
 However, the US is an exception, where domestic forecasters do not outperform foreign institutions.